Bearbeiten

 Storage

-Use different disks or disk partitions for the following:
+Use different disks or partitions for:

-• Windows operating system.
+• Windows operating system

-• Data files for the system databases.
+• Data files for system databases

-• Log files for system and user databases.
+• Log files for system and user databases

-• Data and log files for the TempDB database.
+• Data and log files for the TempDB database

 Virus scanning